Visit the Wisconsin Chapter Website Here

 ideas.
 For 2014 our theme is “Four for all in ’14” which will include all four-door vehicles – something quite different, but inspired by observing the increasing number of survivor-type sedans, the continuing interest in wagons, and the ever-present pre-war sedans, phaetons and convertible sedans.

 Our project to do a video recording and interview of significant people, places, and vehicles related to Wisconsin automotive history is under way and the raw footage is being edited.
 Our first subject is 83 year-old Gene Grengs of Eau Claire, WI, who owned movie theatres and began restoring cars with his grandfather and collecting them when still quite young.
 Gene is very knowledgeable and hands-on.
-He has several Packards, from 1910 to a '56 Caribbean convertible and even has the speed record-setting Packard Panther Daytona.
-He has two Stanley steamers, including what might be the very last one made (1924), a Model T made on the last day of production (1927), Cord, Auburn, Pierce-Arrow, '57 Corvette fuelie, etc. -40-plus in all, down from about 100 at one time.
-See the YouTube at https://www.youtube.com/watch?v=o6uxdBoDMK8
+He has several Packards, from 1910 to a ’56 Caribbean convertible and even has the speed record-setting Packard Panther Daytona.
+He has two Stanley steamers, including what might be the very last one made (1924), a Model T made on the last day of production (1927), Cord, Auburn, Pierce-Arrow, ’57 Corvette fuelie, etc. -40-plus in all, down from about 100 at one time.
+Watch the video here

 We started a member interest/information project last year and in addition to that will now assemble new-member packets with information on SAH as well as on our chapter.